bmcc-mmp/mmp460/wordpress/carousel.md

 layout: class
 site: MMP 460 Multimedia Project Lab
 categories: wordpress underscore
-title: Bootstrap Carousel with underscores theme
 ---

+## Bootstrap Carousel with underscores theme

 Paste this code in the template of your page wherever you want the slideshow to appear.
 Change the category name to your category.
 Change inline css as needed.

 	<div id="carouselExample" class="carousel slide" data-ride="carousel" style="min-height:400px; background-color:#e8f0ff;">